- How is small cell lung cancer treated?

 Radiation therapy may be used in several situations:

-- It is most often given at the same time as chemotherapy in limited stage disease to treat the tumor and lymph nodes in the chest.
-After chemotherapy, radiation therapy is sometimes used to try to kill any small areas of cancer that may remain.
+- It can be given at the same time as chemotherapy (chemo) in limited stage disease to treat the tumor and lymph nodes in the chest.
+Giving chemo and radiation together is called concurrent chemoradiation.
+The radiation may be started with the first or second cycle of chemo.

 - Radiation can be used to shrink tumors to palliate (relieve) symptoms of lung cancer such as bleeding, trouble swallowing, cough, shortness of breath, bone pain, and problems caused by spread to other organs such as the brain.